Puerto Galera: Sailing

+Puerto Galera is known as a sailing destination in Mindoro, with Puerto Galera Bay providing a natural harbor that offers shelter for yachts and sailboats during the typhoon season.
+The town’s sailing activity is centered on the Puerto Galera Yacht Club (PGYC), which has been associated with local regattas and boating events.
+Among the sailing events held in Puerto Galera are the Easter Regatta, Christmas Regatta, and All Souls Day Regatta, which have helped establish the town’s reputation in Philippine sailing.
+PGYC has also opened its Small Boat Program to local youths, providing scholarship to deserving athletes - some of whom have joined the National Sailing Team, and have competed in some of the most prestigious international regattas.

 Environment

 The accelerated development of tourism jeopardizes the preservation of its delicate ecological system consumed by "overdevelopment due to a thriving but runaway free-market tourism".
 Currently, this appears to be the "biggest problem" of Puerto Galera.
 Accelerated tourist oriented development poses degradation to the environment, among which, seawater pollution brought about by improper sewage and wastewater discharges.
 Unless serious action is taken, with regular seawater monitoring, this situation poses a serious threat to the sustainability of various tourist activities at the beaches.

 In the summer of 1998, extensive coral bleaching occurred around Medio Island, and a large section of a shallow coral reef system (referred to as the "Coral Gardens") died.
 Since then, the coral has regrown with a larger diversity of coral species replacing the prolific table corals.
 Corals in Puerto Galera were largely unaffected by the 2010 El Niño event.
 The local government declared the 4,828 ha of municipal waters (12,690 ha) as protected waters, giving special protection to the corals and reef fishes.

 In 2006, two super typhoons damaged the shallow reefs around Escarceo Point.
 A major section of the faster-growing coral species growing up to a depth of 6 m was destroyed.
 This represented about 5% of the coral reef in the area.
 Extensive signs of new coral recruitment were noted in mid-2008.
 Acropora species (staghorn and table coral) rapidly recolonized the area so that most of the damaged coral has been replaced with new growth.